redis/redis-doc/docs/manual/data-types/lists.md

     Introduction to the Redis String data type
 ---

 Redis lists are lists of string values.
-Lists are versatile, but in Redis, they're frequenty used to:
+Redis lists are frequenty used to:

 * implement stacks and queues.
 * build queue management for background worker systems.